The Rise of Deng Xiaoping

 The Deng effect

 China’s best Christmas gift ever wasn’t dropped down the chimney by an elderly guy in a red suit, but rather by an elderly guy in a gray suit: Deng Xiaoping, the diminutive, 78-year-old Chinese leader from Guang’an, Sichuan province.

-Purged twice during the Cultural Revolution (1966-1976), disappearing from public until reinstated, Deng became a champion for “reform and opening up” (gǎigé kāifàng).
+Purged three times by Mao, once during the Cultural Revolution (1966-1976), disappearing from public view until reinstated, Deng became a champion for “reform and opening up” (gǎigé kāifàng).

-On Dec.
-13, 1978, at a Communist Party gathering two years on from the deaths of both Chairman Mao and Premier Zhou Enlai, Deng Xiaoping rose to give a speech that would set out his vision for China’s future.
+At a Communist Party gathering two years on from the deaths of both Chairman Mao and Premier Zhou Enlai, Deng Xiaoping rose to give a speech that would set out his vision for China’s future.
 “We need large numbers of pathbreakers who dare to think, explore new ways and generate new ideas,” said Deng.
-“Otherwise, we won’t be able to rid our country of poverty and backwardness or to catch up with—still less surpass—the advanced countries.”
+“Otherwise, we won’t be able to rid our country of poverty and backwardness or to catch up with—still less, surpass—the advanced countries.”

 Five days later, at Beijing’s Hotel Jingxi, a small group of party elite agreed to adopt Deng’s new direction for China, and the rest, as they say, is history.

-Amazingly, “in 1981, just three years after Deng’s reform project was launched, almost 90 percent of Chinese people lived in extreme poverty, by the definition of the World Bank.
-By 2013, that number had dropped to less than 2 percent.”
+Amazingly, “in 1981, just three years after Deng’s reform project was launched, almost 90 percent of Chinese people still lived in extreme poverty, by the definition of the World Bank.
+But by 2016, that number had dropped to less than 2 percent.”

 By 2013, China’s middle class was 500 million; its urban mass, hovering just below middle class and striving to make the jump to middle class, was another 500 million.